 - Register with us.
 We will update our records and your food business will be included in our inspection program.
 There is no fee charged to register.

 - Appoint a Food Safety Supervisor (see below).

 We work with the NSW Food Authority at the retail business level to regularly inspect cafes, restaurants and retail food outlets to verify compliance with the food standards code.

 Appointment of food safety supervisors

-Restaurants, cafés, takeaway shops, caterers, bakeries and all retail food businesses are required to have a a least 1 appropriately trained food safety supervisor, if food you prepare and serve is ready to eat, potentially hazardous (eg, needs temperature control) and not sold and served in the supplier's original package.
+Restaurants, cafés, takeaway shops, caterers, bakeries and all retail food businesses are required to have at least 1 appropriately trained food safety supervisor, if food you prepare and serve is ready to eat, potentially hazardous (eg, needs temperature control) and not sold and served in the supplier's original package.
 A food safety supervisor cannot be appointed to more than 1 food shop at the same time.

 Trained food safety supervisors are required to ensure the correct handling and preparation of food at all times.